Learn how to dress your bed like a designer with beautiful ideas and bedding tips to create a perfectly layered bed that fits your style.

 Duvets, Quilts, and Coverlets

-The last step is layering with an additional blanket at the foot of the bed and throw causally tossed across the made bed.
+The last step is layering with an additional blanket at the foot of the bed and a throw blanket causally tossed across the made bed.

 I love to add a warmer quilt in the cold winter months for a cozier and more comfortable vibe.
 You can also switch out your duvet for a heavier one in winter.

 Sometimes a quilt or coverlet covers the bed while a duvet or throw is folded at the bottom.

 My latest trend is to use our light quilt on the bed with the duvet at the bottom during summer months and the duvet on the bed with the quilt at the bottom for winter months.

 - Fold the duvet/blanket at the foot of the bed in thirds so you can easily pull it up in the middle of the night when you get chilly. 🙂

 - Use a mattress topper for additional comfort and fullness on a flat or too-firm mattress.